tldr-pages/tldr/pages/common/at.md

 `echo "{{./make_db_backup.sh}}" | at 1000`

-- Execute a command from some_file at 9:30 PM Tuesday:
+- Execute commands from some_file next Tuesday:

 `at -f {{some_file}} 9:30 PM Tue`